top of page

 • No date codes or original CofCs?
 Avoid purchasing from unverified sources

-By implementing these proactive anti-counterfeiting measures, the global medical device manufacturer successfully:
+By implementing these battle-proven anti-counterfeiting measures, the global medical device manufacturer successfully:

 Are You Protecting Your Business from Counterfeit Risks?

-• 69.8% increase in counterfeiting over three years—are your suppliers secure?
+• 69.8% increase in counterfeiting over three years—are your sources of supply secure?

 • 49% of counterfeit components are still active in the market—how do you verify authenticity?

-• Failure to act can result in recalls, compliance fines, and customer loss.
+• Failure to act can result in recalls, compliance fines, and market share loss.

 • A robust QMS, strict supplier vetting, and external testing can save you millions.